ThisDaveHill/simple-grid-example/README.md

 # Simple Grid Example

-In 2014 I created a simple grid using CSS to learn how it works.
+In 2014 I created a simple grid using CSS to learn how grids work.